kevin7303/Housing-Price-Prediction-Model/README.md

 * **Random Forest Regression** - n_estimators=200, max_depth= 80, max_features='sqrt', min_samples_leaf = 5, min_samples_split = 10

 **Ensemble Models**
 A Stacking Regressor was used to aggregate the best aspects of each of the models and create a blended model that resulted in higher accuracy.
+After many iterations, and model combinations, I decided to drop the Random Forest algorithm from the Stacking Regressor due to better accuracy.

-The Stacking Regressor used Random Forest, Gradient Boosting Regression, Ridge Regression and Lasso Regression.
+The Stacking Regressor incldues: Gradient Boosting Regression, Ridge Regression, Lasso Regression and Elastic Net Regression.

 A Voting Regressor was then used to further increase accuracy by distributing the prediction weight between the following models:
 * Lasso = 10%